5G: Cellular technology that provides increased speed, responsiveness, and bandwidth.

 Blu-Ray Disc: A type of DVD (digital video disc) that can record and play high definition video at higher rates than a standard DVD, resulting in better-quality videos with superior colors and details.
 It's called "Blu-Ray" because the laser that reads the disc is blue, as compared to the red laser used in standard DVD players.

 Bluetooth: A low-power wireless technology that lets devices communicate with each other over relatively short distances (typically less than 30 feet).
 If you use a wireless headset with your cell phone, it probably communicates with the phone via Bluetooth.
 There are also Bluetooth-enabled televisions, computers, keyboards, mice, printers, and more.

-Cache: If a computer has information you access frequently, it creates a special, temporary storage area for that data called a cache.
+Cache: If a computer has information you access frequently, it creates a temporary storage area for that data called a cache.
 This allows your computer to access the information more quickly.

 Graphics Card (also video card): Allows your computer to display graphic images, such as photos and videos.
 It translates the raw data (number of colors, resolution, etc.) into pictures you can see.
-There are two basic kinds of graphics cards:
+There are two basic types of graphics cards:

 Integrated cards are less efficient, because they share your computer's memory and processor

 Dedicated cards are more expensive, because they have their own memory and processor

 Hard Drive (also hard disk, hard disk drive, or HDD): Stores the operating system, program files, and your personal files.
 An external hard drive can connect to your computer through a USB cable, providing extra storage and backup capabilities.